brucediesel/books/The Linux Programming Interface/notes.md

 **Kernel Mode and User Mode**
 Modern processor architectures typically allow the cpu to operate in at least two different modes, _user mode_ and _kernel mode_.
 Correspondingly, areas of virtual memory can be marked as being part of **user space** or **kernel space**
+When running in _user mode_ the CPU can only access virtual memory marked as being in user space.
+In kernel mode, the CPU can access memory in both user and kernel memory space.

+**Process versus kernel views of the system**